The Fire

 We will be at the Hideout tomorrow night, Friday, the 16th with our new friends

 Dalek.
-Please see.
+Please see.-TFS

 15 August 2002 (later)